 |Fig. 1 World Wide Sea Level Histories|

-That PSMSL data is already syncronized by the "REVISED LOCAL REFERENCE" technique which aligns values to a common reference (RLR).
+That PSMSL data is already synchronized by the "REVISED LOCAL REFERENCE" technique which aligns values to a common reference (RLR).

-Thus, one only has to syncronize the Gloabal Mean Satellite Data (GMSD) to the already synchronized PSMSL RLR data gathered from tide gauge stations around the world (Fig. 1).
+Thus, one only has to synchronize the Gloabal Mean Satellite Data (GMSD) to the already synchronized PSMSL RLR data gathered from tide gauge stations around the world (Fig. 1).

 In Fig. 3 and Fig. 4 the graphs show that the satellite record is less comprehensive, having only been active since 1993.

 The main thing to remember is that the tide gauge station records and the satellite records are designed for different purposes.